-If there is no free MTF data, exchanges are set to be delayed where available: in the screenshot, IOB is set to a 15 minute delay and ASX is set to a 20-minute delay.
+If there is no free MTF data, exchanges are set to be delayed where available: in the screenshot, for example, IOB is set to a 15 minute delay.

 A red cross next to an exchange means that delayed prices and Snapshot Dealing are not available.
 For these exchanges, therefore, prices are switched off as a default.